 For centuries, the Indigenous occupied the land that would one day be the Rural Municipality of Sifton.
 It was primarily the territory of the Cree and the Ojibwa, with the Sioux having the northern reaches of their territory into the area.
 Various...

-For thousands of years, the landscape of Canada was dominated by the Indigenous who called the land home.
-Long before the Europeans arrived, the Indigenous formed alliances, unique cultures, controlled territory and shaped the landscape.
-Today, I am...
+Donate to Canadian History Ehx at For thousands of years, the landscape of Canada was dominated by the Indigenous who called the land home.
+Long before the Europeans arrived, the Indigenous formed alliances, unique cultures, controlled territory and...

 You can support Canadian History Ehx with a donation at When we think of slavery in the New World, it is often focused on the slavery seen in American history, but Canada has its own slavery history, which lasted for two centuries, ending only a few...